-Junior Animator (level 4)
+Junior Animator EPA

+The Junior Animator EPA is the end-point assessment for this level 4 standard.
 Junior animators create assets and content for film, television, advertising, games, corporate and immersive reality by producing the motions, gestures, expressions and performance of two- or three-dimensional characters and inanimate objects including hand drawn, computer generated, or pictures of 3D objects with or without dialogue.

 They work closely with the animator, animation lead, supervisor and director along with clients and team members.
 They must be able to take direction and feedback and be able to interpret a storyboard and any character layout/scene planning that has been done in advance.